-Why cats get dandruff
+Why do cats get dandruff?

-The cat has dandruff on the back
+The cat has dandruff on her back

 - fungal skin diseases;